xrick/mypdfchat/claudedocs/design_docs/Three_Layer_Architecture.md

 # Project Description:
-This is a LLM RAG Web Application
+This is a LLM RAG Web Application which enable users to chat, query, and ask the documents you uploaded.
+It adopts

 Awesome—let’s shape your architecture around those three layers and the concrete services you listed.
 Below is a crisp, production-oriented blueprint with interfaces, data contracts, flow, and a runnable-ish skeleton you can drop into a repo.